EllieYLJ/EEG-Emotion-Classification-SITCN/README.md

 # Supplement
-The functional connection matrix is plotted as a 3D topology by the MATLAB toolbox BrainNet Viewer compiled by Matlab2018a.
+The functional connection matrix is plotted as a 3D brain network topography by the MATLAB toolbox BrainNet Viewer compiled by Matlab2018a.